When knowledge is the best defense

 - The third type of insider threat is the Disgruntled employee who seeks to steal sensitive information, damage systems, or corrupt data.
 The Gartner study found that, on average, 30 percent of employees took competitive information when leaving one job to start another.

 - Finally, there are the non-responders to security training, a small but meaningful percentage of the workforce.
 While these employees may not exhibit negative behaviors, they are a serious concern as they can fall into consistent patterns of negligence.

 To minimize the impact of insider threats, employees have to be aware of the behaviors that indicate a breach, but also know exactly what kinds of data are sensitive and who should have access to them.
 Simply putting employees through a classroom course, having them sign a form, then calling the task complete yields very little of value.

-That can be backed up with data loss prevention (DLP) technologies that recognize when valuable data assets are being transmitted out of the organisation, either via email, the network, cloud or endpoints – even getting around attempts to hide sensitive files inside other file formats.
+That can be backed up with data loss prevention (DLP) technologies that recognize when valuable data assets are being transmitted out of the organization, either via email, the network, cloud, or endpoints – even getting around attempts to hide sensitive files inside other file formats.

 Would you like to know more about DLP solutions from GTB?
 Why not get in touch with us today?